These off-ice training for goalies tips will prepare you for the upcoming season

 - Hand-eye coordination

-There is an unlimited amount of exercises that can be used with goalies that will improve performance on the ice.
+There is an unlimited amount of exercises that can be used with goalies to help them improve their performance on the ice.
 Using the principles previously mentioned, here are some key exercises that can be implemented into your goalie training program:

 - Lateral lunges